My best travel tips for an awesome trip

 Slow down and relax

-I have been to Rome three times, yet I truly do not feel like I have been there.
-I moved too fast and wish I had slowed down and realized what was around me.
+I have been to Rome three times, yet I genuinely do not feel like I have been there.
+I moved too fast and wished I had slowed down and realized what was around me.

-Many people try to pack as much stuff as they can into one itinerary.
+Many people pack as much stuff as possible into one itinerary.
 I have done it multiple times, and I even still do.
 But one of the best parts about traveling is slowing down.

-Next time I go to Rome, I will of course see some of major sites, but this time I will limit my daily plans.
+Next time I go to Rome, I will see some of the major sites, but this time, I will limit my daily plans.
 I will enjoy the food a little longer.
-I will open my eyes and see what’s around me instead of rushing off to the next sight.
-I will sit on the Spanish Steps at night and drink a glass of wine.
+Instead of rushing to the next sight, I will open my eyes and see what’s around me.
+I will sit on the Spanish Steps at night and drink wine or cold beer.

 Leave your large cameras at home